CDInstitute/Vitruvio/README.md

 ![Orientation](imgs/GIF_Preparation_white.gif) | We need to consider the orientation of the building for this sketch to 3D method.
 Use this [script](https://github.com/CDInstitute/Vitruvio/blob/38f7c596a24ba71498723475bf2778d19003010b/align.py) to center and align the dataset, while tracking the orientation.
 Make sure to install all the packages in your environemnt and use `python align.py --objs '<FOLDER PATH>' `
 ------------ | -------------

+## Dataset

+You can generate your own dataset taking the .obj files from RealCity3D and run the code in Occupancy Network to get the occupancy field.
+For any other inqueries please reach out to Alberto Tono using atono@stanford.edu

 ## Main References and Material